 In this section, we’ve looked at the three best online therapy platforms that can help you with anxiety.

 BetterHelp provides a wide range of online anxiety therapy and mental health services.
-Whether you’re looking for advice, diagnosis, or treatment, BetterHelp’s board-certified licensed therapists can provide online therapy to help you overcome anxiety.
+Whether you’re looking for advice, diagnosis, or treatment, BetterHelp’s licensed therapists can provide online therapy to help you overcome anxiety.